Stan1-0/blog-website/README.md

 # Blog Website using Django Framework
 This is a simple blog website built using the Django framework.
-It allows anadmin to create, read, update, and delete blog posts from the admin panel.
+It allows an admin to create, read, update, and delete blog posts from the admin panel.
 Users can only read posts.

 ## Features
 - User authentication: Users can register, login, and logout.